Why Leaky Gut Isn't Just About Food

 Essentially, anything that is irritating to the digestive tract on an acute or chronic level can create damage to the mucosal barrier and subsequently leaky gut syndrome.
 These irritants listed above are often more of the root causes of the syndrome.
 The responses one's body has to antigenic foods may be a more secondary issue than a causative issue.
 Once the body begins to be overstimulated in immune response as a result of leaky gut syndrome, foods become a likely target, especially gluten.
 But to efficiently heal from leaky gut, we often need to dig a little deeper into the more threatening issues of toxins and pathogens in order to get resolution.
 And, in the end, don't we want full resolution, being able to return to a healthy, normal diet?
 Researchers have established that tolerance models exemplify why food consumption does not always lead to clinical hypersensitivity and food allergies (1).
 The default immune response in the gut to nominal antigen is one of tolerance.

 So, how is it that these offenders end up causing damage to the barrier?
 One of the main mechanisms in digestion is the triggering of bile from the liver and gallbladder when food enters the stomach.
 Bile is akin to soap, and has both the ability to help break down/digest fats, as well as to clean bad bacteria from the GI tract.
 It is a bit of a "garbage can", also, carrying many toxins from the processing of the liver (if we're lucky).
 Toxins which are stored in the bile are released with the bile at mealtime for excretion through the colon.
 Unfortunately, many toxic burdens (especially chemical, metal and hormonal) can prevent proper bile production and function.
-This is one of the reasons that many people with SIBO are unable to effectively clear the condition - low bile is allowing bacterial accumulation, and hormone toxicity may be contributing to the overall picture (please see estrogen and SIBO blog on this site for more information).
+This is one of the reasons that many people with SIBO are unable to effectively clear the condition - low bile is allowing bacterial accumulation, and hormone toxicity may be contributing to the overall picture.
 We end up with toxic soup in the gut, with many toxins never being excreted but rather reabsorbed for repeated processing.

 As it relates to infections and viral conditions, there are several potential contributing factors which allow damage to the gut: